Dare to Dream America

 IDHA (Institute for Development of Human Arts)

-This project will focus on disseminating resources on creating alternatives in mental health for educators, youth, and other allies.
-Through video interviews, OnTrack NY will document changes that are being made by youth in the system to empower the next generation of youth advocates.
-The project will result in a short documentary that will be disseminated online.
+This project focused on disseminating resources on creating alternatives in mental health for educators, youth, and other allies.
+Through video interviews, OnTrack NY documented changes that are being made by youth in the system to empower the next generation of youth advocates.
+The interviews were included in a documentary film exploring the future of mental health and supportive aid.
+After test screening the film, viewers engaged in important dialogue and meaningful connections.
+Through the film-making process, OnTrack NY was able to make connections with organizations and people in New York City.

 Powerful Youth Leaders

-PYL will develop a skit called “TRIGGERED”, set up like a dinner theater and taking place in a school classroom setting.
-The main characters will be seven youth (seven diagnosis) a teacher, a School Resource Officer, and other students.
-Each student has lived experience with a mental health diagnosis.
-Each student will act out a situation they have experience in a classroom the triggered them and revealed behaviors that caused them to get in trouble.
-Each student will do a short “what helped what harmed” after the situation they act out.
-The skit will be followed by a panel of school personnel, a court councilor, and other community members.
-The conversation will be led by a facilitator, using the core values and principles in a youth led family driven process.
+PYL developed a skit called “TRIGGERED”, set up like a dinner theater and taking place in a school classroom setting.
+The main characters were seven youth (seven diagnosis), a teacher, a School Resource Officer, and other students.
+Each student had lived experience with a mental health diagnosis, and acted out a situation they have experience in a classroom that triggered them and revealed behaviors that caused them to get in trouble.
+Each student presented a short “what helped what harmed” after the situation they act out.
+The skit was followed by a panel made up of a retired Principal, mental health agency personnel, young adults with lived experience, a board member of the National Federation for Children’s Mental Health, a parent of a youth with mental health challenges, and the youth coordinator for Youth MOVE North Carolina.
+The conversation was led by a facilitator, using the core values and principles in a youth led family driven process.

 Mental Health and School Policy Initiative

-Al Exito will host a mental health and school policy convening that gathers the Al Éxito Latinx youth.
-The purpose of these gatherings are to
+Al Exito hosted a mental health and school policy convening gathering the Al Éxito Latinx youth.
+The purpose of these gatherings were to:

-- and develop an action plan to change these policies through the Iowa Department of Education by demonstrating the connection between racism experienced at school, school policies, and the mental health of Latinx students.
+- Develop an action plan to change these policies through the Iowa Department of Education by demonstrating the connection between racism experienced at school, school policies, and the mental health of Latinx students

 Youth MOVE Michigan